 7 Household Items That Should Never Be Flushed Down the Toilet

-Toilets are a typical home appliance that we use daily.
-We tend to think of its use as a given, but it’s essential to keep in mind that it’s no garbage can.
-There are certain items that should not be flushed down the drain because they can cause obstruction from the pipes or damage for sewer drains.
+Toilets are a common household fixture that we all are using every day.
+It’s easy to take its convenience for granted, but it’s essential to keep in mind that it’s not a garbage can.
+Certain things should never go down the toilet because they could cause blockage in the drain or damage in sewer lines.

 Key Takeaways